Inside look at the track & field team by assistant coach Kirk Elias

 Inside look at the last meet by Coach Kirk Elias

-Kirk Elias brings more than 35 years of experience as he enters his 11th season as the head cross country coach and his 12th season as the assistant track coach for Nevada.
+Kirk Elias brings more than 35 years of experience as he wraps up his 12th season as the head cross country coach and his 13th season as the assistant track coach for Nevada.
 Under his direction, the Wolf Pack cross country team saw significant improvement in the 2015-16 season and the track & field team's distance runners have been record-setting fast.

 Elias' Division-I coaching experience is extensive, and includes stints at Minnesota, Texas Tech, Arkansas-Little Rock and Nevada.
 Since arriving at Nevada, Elias has coached 13 All-WAC cross country selections, including eight first-team selections, and two WAC Cross Country Freshman of the Year honorees.
 Since moving to the Mountain West, the cross country team has seen four all-conference team honors, including a first team, as well as a freshman of the year.
 The Wolf Pack cross country team posted four consecutive top-three finishes at the WAC Cross Country Championships under Elias' direction, and the track team's distance corps has routinely turned in impressive performances, logging several top-five performances at the conference level since entering the Mountain West.
 The 2008-09 squad recorded first place finishes in the 1,500-meter, 3,000-meter steeplechase, 5,000-meter and 10,000-meter races at the outdoor championships.